 The Trust has entered into a Revolving Operating Facility (the "Facility") with a Canadian Chartered Bank (the "Bank") fully secured by first charges against certain investment properties.
 The total amount available under the Facility is \$22.0 million.
 The interest rate is based on a calculated formula using the Canadian Chartered Bank's Prime Lending Rate.
 Amounts drawn under the Facility are due to be repaid at the maturity date on October 31, 2020.
-Bank Indebtedness as at September 30, 2019 and September 30, 2018 was \$13.9 million and \$nil respectively.
+Bank Indebtedness as at December 31, 2019 and December 31, 2018 was \$nil and \$nil respectively.